megat69/ACOS_Apps/README.md

 ***If you know nothing about JSON in general, I recommend not using this uninstall type.***

 ## Updating an app
-Just uninstall and reinstall the app.
+Just uninstall and reinstall the app, or use the correct button in the `app_adder.py` script.

 ## How do I publish my app ?
 You can submit apps on my [Discord server](https://discord.gg/MBuKcUn), or create a pull request for this repository.